Sudeten Germans: Rise of Nazis

 In 1935, the Sudeten German Home Front became the Sudeten German Party (Sudetendeutsche Partei) (SdP) and embarked on an active propaganda campaign.
 In the May election, the SdP won more than 60% of the Sudeten German vote.
 The German Agrarians, Christian Socialists and Social Democrats each lost approximately half of their followers.
 The SdP became the centre of German nationalist forces.
 The party represented itself as striving for a just settlement of Sudeten German claims within the framework of Czechoslovak democracy.
 Henlein, however, maintained secret contact with Nazi Germany and received material aid from Berlin, which told him to refuse every concession offered by Czechoslovakia.
 The SdP endorsed the idea of a Führer and mimicked Nazi methods with banners, slogans and uniformed troops.
 Concessions offered by the Czechoslovak government, including the installation of exclusively Sudeten German officials in Sudeten German areas and the possible participation of the SdP in the cabinet, were rejected.
-By 1937, most SdP leaders supported Hitler's pan-German objectives.
+Nevertheless, the party campaigned on autonomy for the Sudetenland and pledged allegiance to the Czechoslovak stance; a majority of SdP voters supported regional autonomy and did not desire to join the German state.
+Elizabeth Wiskemann remarked that "when Henlein repeated to his English friends in London as late as May 1938 that he still wished for autonomy within the Czechoslovak State, whether he was speaking sincerely or not, he was expressing the wishes of a very considerable proportion of his followers".
+According to Ralf Gebel, "the majority had voted for a party that united the Sudeten Germans and aimed to improve their position within the Czechoslovak Republic — no more and no less".
+Johann Wolfgang Brügel also highlights that although Henlein became "Hitler's paladin", the SdP of 1935 represented a "conglomerate of practically all [political] colourings", and the opinion of the general Sudeten German population only supported autonomy within Czechoslovakia.